Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Results

-Table~\ref{tbl-modelsummaryestimates} shows the coefficient estimate, with the mad statistic (mean absolute deviation) in brackets.
+Table~\ref{tbl-modelsummaryestimates} shows the coefficient estimate with the mad (mean absolute deviation) statistic in brackets.
 In Figure~\ref{fig-modelsummaryestimates}, the dot represents the coefficient estimate, while the lines are 90 per cent credibility intervals.

 The intercepts, 1\textbar2, 2\textbar3, 3\textbar4, and 4\textbar5, shown in Table~\ref{tbl-modelsummaryestimates} reflect cutpoints, where a rating goes from one category to the next (e.g.~from 1 to 2, etc).